 Weather: Cooler, crisp air with highs ranging from 40-60°F / 5-15°C.

-Highlights: This is the time when the nature around Hallstatt changes colors, and the brightly painted buildings of the village blend in seamlessly with the autumn display.
-If you are a nature lover or better, a photographer, this is the ideal time to visit Hallstatt.
-With fewer crowds to block your views, the fall foliage turns the village into a colorful wonderland.
-Although certain attractions and places of interest may start to close, you will not regret breathing in the fresh mountain air of the little village in this season, as it transforms into a picture out of a postcard.
+Highlights: In autumn the nature around Hallstatt changes colors, and the brightly painted buildings of the village blend in seamlessly with the leafy display.
+If you are a nature lover or a photographer, this is the ideal time to visit Hallstatt.
+With fewer crowds to block your views, the fall foliage provides the perfect backdrop for your pictures of the village.
+On the other hand, the weather can often be rainy and cloudy, and some attractions close or reduce visiting hours.
+But even in bad weather you won’t regret breathing in the fresh, autumn air of the mountains.

 Winter (December to March):